-The Hughes Crypto Kernel is a software module with a multi-chip standalone embodiment.
+The Hughes Crypto Kernel is a firmware module with a multi-chip standalone embodiment.
 The overall security level of the module is 1.
-The physical cryptographic boundary of the Hughes Crypto Kernel is the host platform upon which it runs; however, the module is in the form of a shared library.
-The HCK has been evaluated and tested for use on a General Purpose Computer (GPC) running the Windows Server 2008 Operating System (OS) in single-user mode
+The physical cryptographic boundary of the Hughes Crypto Kernel is the appliance upon which it runs; however, the module is in the form of a shared library.
+The HCK has been evaluated and tested for use a custom-built Hughes appliance running VxWorks 5.4 OS.

-The HCK comprises a single shared library file named "hck.dll".
-The shared library has separate constituent parts that include: IKE, IPSec, and Common Crypto Interface (CCI) components.
+The HCK comprises a single library file named "libhck.a".
+The library has separate constituent parts that include: IKE, IPSec, and Common Crypto Interface (CCI) components.
 The IKE and IPSec components implement a set of protocols developed by the IETF6 to support secure exchange of packets at the IP layer.
-The CCI component provides cryptographic functionalities, such as encryption and decryption, random number generation, hashing, and MAC7s.
+The CCI component provides cryptographic functionalities, such as encryption and decryption, random number generation, hashing, and MACs7.
 The logical cryptographic boundary of the module is shown in Figure 3 and indicated with a teal-colored dotted line.